warmspringwinds/piazza_resources_downloader/README.md

 4. If you are in Chrome press `ctrl + shift + j` and paste the contents of the `fetch_urls_and_names.js` into the console.
 If you are using Firefox got to `Developer > Debugger` and then `Console` in the opened window.
 It can warn you when you try to paste that you have to first type in the console `allow pasting`.

-5. You should see outputs with links and with names.
-Copy both outputs in respective files:
+5. You should see outputs in your console with links and with names.
+Copy both outputs in respective files in repository.
+Just delete what exists already in the files and put you result there.:
 `resources_links.txt` and `resources_names.txt`.

 6. While being in the repository directory run `python get_resources_files.py`.